AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Frequently Asked Questions

-Two of the best auto insurers in Washington are Chubb and USAA.
-Keep in mind, however, that Chubb is among the pricier options available, and that USAA is available only to active-duty military members, veterans, and their families.
-State Farm and Pemco are also excellent, affordable options.
+PEMCO, State Farm, and USAA offer some of the best auto insurance in Washington.
+Keep in mind, however, that USAA is available only to active-duty military members, veterans, and their families.

 Car insurance rates tend to be higher in urban areas like Seattle and Olympia due to the greater incidence of accidents.
 Factors such as traffic congestion, collision frequency, and population density all contribute to higher rates.
 Additionally, urban areas see a higher volume of insurance claims, which indicates higher risk and causes prices to rise.